-Form FIT-161 Instructions

-Page 4 of 5 Rev. 10/18

-Estimated payments are required to be made for trusts and estates beginning for tax year 2016.
+Line 6 Using the tax rate schedule on page 2 of Form FIT-161, compute the tax on the Vermont taxable income and enter the tax here.
+Line 7 Additions to Vermont tax from Schedule FIT-166, Line 1c, enter here.
+Line 8 Subtractions from Vermont tax from Schedule FIT-166, Line 2d, enter here.
+Line 10 Most taxpayers should enter 100% on this line.
+However, a nonresident or part-year resident estate or trust should first complete Schedule FIT-166, Part III, to determine the income adjustment.
+Line 12 Credit for Income Tax Paid to Other State or Canadian Province (for full-year and some part-year resident estates and trusts) Complete Schedule FIT-167, Vermont Credit for Tax Paid to Other State or Canadian Province for Fiduciaries, and enter the amount here.
+Line 14a From Form 1099.
+Enter the amount of Vermont income tax withheld.
+Attach the copy of the Form 1099 or other payment statement(s) to verify the amount.
+Line 14b Estimated payments are required to be made for trusts and estates beginning for tax year 2016.
 The rules are the same as for individual estimates.
 Use Form FIT-165, Fiduciary Estimated Tax Payment Vouchers, to make your estimated payments.
 Line 14c From Form RW-171, Vermont Real Estate Withholding.
-If Vermont real estate was sold during the year and the buyer withheld Vermont income tax from the sales price, enter the amount withheld shown on Form RW-171, Vermont Withholding Tax Return for Transfer of Real Property, Schedule A, Line 12, here less any amounts allocated to beneficiaries via Schedule FIT-K-1VT-F.

-Installment sales - for information on installment sales, go to www.tax.vermont.gov under "Tax Law and Guidance."
+If Vermont real estate was sold during the year and the buyer withheld Vermont income tax from the sales price, enter the amount withheld shown on Form RW-171, Vermont Withholding Tax Return for Transfer of Real Property, Schedule A, Line 12, here less any amounts allocated to beneficiaries via Schedule K-1VT-F. Installment sales - for information on installment sales, go to www.tax.vermont.gov under "Tax Law and Guidance."
 See Technical Bulletin TB-10, Installment Sales of Real Estate.

-Estimated Payments Made on Behalf of a Trust or Estate by a Business Entity for Nonresident Beneficiary.
-NONRESIDENTS enter the estimated income tax payments made on behalf of the Trust or Estate by a partnership, limited liability company, or S corporation toward the annual Vermont Fiduciary income tax less any amounts allocated to beneficiaries via Schedule FIT-K-1VT-F. The entity would have made these payments on Form WH-435, Estimated Income Tax Payments for Nonresident Shareholders, Partners, or Members.
+Line 14d Estimated Payments Made on Behalf of a Trust or Estate by a Business Entity for Nonresident Beneficiary.
+NONRESIDENTS enter the estimated income tax payments made on behalf of the Trust or Estate by a partnership, limited liability company, or S corporation toward the annual Vermont Fiduciary income tax less any amounts allocated to beneficiaries via Schedule K-1VT-F. The entity would have made these payments on Form WH-435, Estimated Income Tax Payments for Nonresident Shareholders, Partners, or Members.
 See Technical Bulletin TB-06, Estimated Payments by Corporations, Partnerships And Limited Liability Companies On Behalf Of Shareholder on the Department's website.